Burner Express Bus Travel Information

 Buses departing from Reno at 10:00am Sunday, 1:00pm Saturday, Sunday and Monday and 12:00pm on Tuesday and Wednesday include a one-hour shopping stop at the Reno Save Mart at 525 Keystone Ave.
 This is ideal for those flying into Reno.

-Passengers should arrive at least 1 hour prior to their scheduled departure and 90 mins prior if you have a Burning Man ticket that is at will call.
+Passengers should arrive at least 1 hour prior to their scheduled departure in Reno and 90 mins prior in San Francisco.
 If you miss your scheduled bus, we’ll do our best to find a spot for you on a later bus, but no guarantees.
 If the next available bus is on another day you are responsible for your own accommodations.

-No Work Access Passes (WAPs) needed for Saturday, Aug.
-26 arrivals.
+No Setup Access Passes (SAPs) needed for Saturday, Aug.
+24th arrivals.

 You are not allowed to reserve camping space for people who have not arrived yet.
 If you are found holding space, someone from the Placement Team will move your belongings and remove any markers or boundaries you have set up.